influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 To test interactively, use common HTTP clients such as cURL and Postman to send requests to the v1 API `/write` endpoint.

 {{% warn %}}
-While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.
+While the v1 CLI may coincidentally work with InfluxDB Cloud Dedicated, it isn't officially supported.
 {{% /warn %}}

 The following example shows to use the **cURL** command line tool to write line protocol data to an InfluxDB Cloud database: